 Buying Supports Irresponsible Breeders

-Not to mention, supporting breeders at all means that you skipped over a shelter dog that could have used a loving home.
-Adopting a shelter dog frees up shelter space for another animal in need, and you’re saving at least one life.
-If you want to know more about the problems with buying from breeders, read this.
+Not to mention, supporting breeders at all means that you skipped over a shelter dog who could have used a loving home.
+Adopting a shelter dog frees up shelter space for another animal in need, and you’re saving at least one life if not more.

 If You Still Want A Brachycephalic Dog